A General Recipe for the Analysis of Randomized Multi-Armed Bandit Algorithms: Conclusion and perspectives

 \section{Conclusion and perspectives}

 In this paper we provided a general recipe to derive regret bounds for randomized bandit algorithms, that allowed us to revisit the Minimum Empirical Divergence (MED) and Thompson Sampling (TS) algorithms for several families of distributions.
-Guided by our theoretical results, we suggest that TS may be interpreted as a way to approximate MED through sampling, that is appealing when the sampling probabilities of MED are hard to compute.
+Guided by our theoretical results, we suggest that a slight variant of TS may be interpreted as a way to approximate MED through sampling, that is appealing when the sampling probabilities of MED are hard to compute.
 Driven by these new insights, we could study in more details some families of distributions satisfying some $h$-moment conditions, for example distributions with a known variance upper bound.
 We proved the optimality of a MED algorithm in this setting, and proposed the more computationally efficient $h$-NPTS.
 While its analysis is intricate, $h$-NPTS is very simple to implement and has (close to optimal) logarithmic regret, making it an appealing solution under such model.

-An interesting research direction may be to find an equivalent unified proof for deterministic algorithms, that would for instance allow to analyze KL-UCB and IMED under the same framework.
+An open question remains as to whether supplementary conditions could be identified to achieve the $\sqrt{KT}$ problem-independent bound up to logarithmic factors, which would enable a unified approach to addressing all facets of frequentist regret analysis.
+Finally, an interesting research direction may be to find an equivalent unified proof for deterministic algorithms, that would for instance allow to analyze KL-UCB and IMED under the same framework.
 In particular, it would be interesting to identify if the same Assumption~\ref{ass::sufficient_prop} is sufficient for these algorithms, and how Assumption~\ref{ass::sampling_prob} translates to index comparisons in the deterministic case.

 {

 }